MatthewJEC/MatthewJEC.github.io/README.md

 <!-- Ideas for projects:
                 Meal Decider:
                     Can you pick x number of meals based on number input from a chicken dish, pork, beef, fish etc but there can only be one of each with no duplication.
-                Need to build logic for this in JS before creating HTML / CSS-->
+                Need to build logic for this in JS before creating HTML / CSS Fitness Tracker:
+                    Ability to add workout done and lookup old workouts along with data analysis of this.
+-->